Need to Know: Where Do Snakes Go in the Winter?

 Snakes rely on chemical reactions within their bodies.
 These reactions peak between 70 to 90 degrees.
 This is when snakes are most active on the trails.

-On a warm, sunny day following a lengthy cold streak, you may see snakes on the trails, so be sure to stay alert as you hike.
+On warm days, following a lengthy cold spell, you may see snakes on the trails, so be sure to stay alert as you hike in warmer weather.

 Will I Ever See Snakes in the Snow?

 I love to hike on snow-covered trails, but not to worry, you won’t see a white “snow snake.”
-They simply could not survive.
+They simply could not survive in winter temperatures.

 Social media posts have described deadly “snow snakes” that come out in cold weather.
 Their bites are said to cause a victim’s blood to freeze.

-I literally can’t even imagine.
-Thankfully, there is no such thing as a “snow snake.”
+Thankfully, there is no such thing as a “snow snake,” according to this Reuters article.
 Snakes are not active in winter and are certainly not looking to bite.

 In winter, a snake may stir now and again, maybe to seek out water to re-hydrate.
 They will then return to their hibernaculum to re-warm themselves.